 To investigate the association of study variables such as age, gender, BMI, waist hip ratio, family history, intake of salts, smoking, alcohol intake, education, social and economic status with the development of pre-hypertension and hypertension in the study population.

-To determine the level of serum electrolytes as well as the status of serum urea, uric acid, creatinine, glucose, triglycerides, cholesterol, HDL and LDL in the study population of pre-hypertensive and hypertensive patients.
+To determine the level of serum electrolytes, as well as the status of serum urea, uric acid, creatinine, glucose, triglycerides, cholesterol, HDL and LDL in the study population of pre-hypertensive and hypertensive patients.

 To screen and identify polymorphic or mutational changes at the homocysteine gene loci and its association as a risk factor for chronic kidney diseases in the study population of pre-hypertensive and hypertensive patients by PCR-SSCP-RFLP